marrrie23/Software_and_Data_Game_Prototype/README.md

 ## The Journey of a Refugee Girl
-#### This is the first chapter of our proposed game for Software and Data in Culture - University of Groningen
+#### This is the first chapter of our proposed game for Software and Data as Culture - University of Groningen

 *Instructions:*
 - Click the green code button and download the ZIP file